Voyager 1 Data Reveals Signatures of the Local Gas and Cosmic-Ray Source Distributions: Discussion

 Our modelling reveals that considering these inhomogeneities individually produces spectral behaviours that are inconsistent with the V1 measurements.
 When only the realistic 3D gas structure is included but the source distribution remains spatially uniform, the low-energy spectra are systematically too high.
 The depressed gas density near the Solar system reduces ionisation losses for primaries, allowing an excess of low-energy particles to persist.
 Alternatively, imposing a local deficit of sources within a homogeneous gas distribution produces spectra that fall too steeply unless the hole radius is tuned to compensate for the incorrect loss environment.
 In both cases, isolating gas or source structure forces the model to compensate by distorting the low-energy behaviour in ways that do not reflect the actual physical conditions of the nearby Galactic neighbourhood.

 When the two forms of structure are combined, a consistent and physically motivated picture emerges.
-The S25 gas distribution captures the LB’s underdense interior and its irregular boundary of enhanced gas density, while the introduction of a $\sim$150--200~pc source region deficit about the Solar system models the absence of recent SN acitivity inside the cavity.
+The S25 gas distribution captures the LB’s underdense interior and its irregular boundary of enhanced gas density, while the introduction of a $\sim$150--200~pc source region deficit about the Solar system models the absence of a recent and sufficiently strong hadronic CR injector inside the cavity.
 Together, these components naturally reproduce the observed low-energy softening: particles originate at or just beyond the LB boundary, traverse regions of both reduced and elevated density, and accumulate energy losses in a manner consistent with the measured Voyager spectra.
 In this picture, the attenuation of primaries is neither dominated solely by propagation distance (as in a homogeneous ISM) nor artificially suppressed by a uniformly low density.
 Rather, it arises from the interaction between both structured CR injection and losses.